Having Veep Withdrawals? Try Succession.

 Then there’s Siobhan, known to her family as Shiv, the only daughter of Logan and clearly the smartest of the quartet.
 Coolly played by Australian actress Sarah Snook, Shiv starts the season as a political consultant who helps elect a Hillary-type figure to the Senate.
 Her role in the season is thinly drawn at first, until she decides to join the campaign of populist politician Gil Eavis (Eric Bogosian), a Bernie Sander–ish figure whose favorite target happens to be a Fox News facsimile owned by Waystar Royco.
 Whereas Logan starts the season defending his company’s portcullis from besieging blood princes, he later realizes his own daughter is attacking his flank with something worse than patricide: altruistic media regulations.

 It’s these of-the-moment story lines about the sordid coupling between politics and business where Succession reveals itself as a true heir to Veep.
 While the latter predicted everything from the rise of a bumbling thin-haired-and-skinned press secretary to golden showers, Veep, like many political comedies, is now hampered by the difficulty of writing original comedy about Trump’s America.
 How can you write fresh plotlines when every morning’s headlines brings stories that would’ve been quashed in its writers room?
 Comparatively, Succession’s business-focused plotlines feel green, and not just because they revolve around money.
 In episode five, “I Went to Market,” the writers cook up a story that parallels the Sinclair Broadcast Group’s Orwellian use of its army of local newscasters.
 In the episode, Kendall paints his father’s planned purchase of local news stations as proof that he’s both out of touch and not able to make sound decisions due to his stroke.
-But we know all too well, thanks to Tim Marchman’s video compilation of Sinclair newscasts, that Logan knows exactly what he’s doing.
+But we know all too well, thanks to Timothy Burke’s video compilation of Sinclair newscasts, that Logan knows exactly what he’s doing.

 Another very current story line is carried by hilarious supporting standouts Tom (Matthew Macfadyen) and Cousin Greg (Nicholas Braun), the latter of whom will remind Veep fans of Jonah, if he was a six-foot-five abused shelter dog with no self-confidence.
 After proposing to Shiv, Tom’s reward is a promotion to running the cruise lines division, where he immediately learns about the company’s long history of multi-million-dollar sexual-harassment settlements.
 Lucky for Tom, Cousin Greg is willing to do anything to move up in the family, even if it means spending his Thanksgiving dinner shredding evidence of these financial arrangements.
 While not as shockingly prescient as the Sinclair story line, it remains dreadfully relevant as new exposés, like the recent allegations of CBS chief Les Moonves’s sexual misconduct, pop up seemingly every month.